Basic Nutrition for Tennis Players

 •The meal should be predominantly high in complex carbohydrate foods that are low in fiber (cereals, breads, pastas).

-•The meal should consist of foods that are well-tolerated and familiar to the athlete.
+•The meal should consist of foods that are familiar and well-tolerated by the athlete.

-•The meal should be consumed approximately three hours before the athletic event and should be accompanied with proper fluid intake (one to two glasses along with the meal).
+•The meal should be consumed approximately three hours before the match and should be accompanied with proper fluid intake (one to two glasses along with the meal).

 •Water-based vegetables will help with hydration.